kckndrgn/octoprintDocker/README.md

 Bus 001 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub
 </pre>

-Then use lsusb using the -vs option and the 'Bus' and 'Device' id of the USB device and grep for the settings
+Then use 'lsusb' with the '-vs' option and use the 'Bus' and 'Device' id of the USB device and grep for the settings
 ```
  $ lsusb -vs 001:011 |grep "idVendor\|idProduct"
 Couldn't open device, some information will be missing